 Kassia (Constantinople, ca. 810 – ca. 865)

 An excellent article about Kassia is available here.
 The Wikipedia page on her is here.
 A recording of 18 of Kassia’s hymns by the group VocaMe on the Christophorus label is still available — this is the recording I have.
 A link to it on Amazon is here.
 The Mary Jaharis Center for Byzantine Art and Culture has an excellent introduction to Byzantine chant available as a podcast from their website here.
 The claim on the cover of the CD by VocaMe is that Kassia was “the first female composer.”
 Can we really be sure about that?
 Might not some Greek woman have taken to the lyre some centuries before?
 Were there no Egyptian women with a fine voice and a penchant for making their own songs?
 I take the claim about Kassia with a large grain of salt.
-She is surely one of the earliest women composers whose works have been transmitted to our age, but I can’t believe she was the first woman composer.
+She’s surely one of the earliest women composers whose works have been transmitted to our age, that much is true, but I can’t believe she was the first woman composer.
 Women and music have both been around far, far too long for that to be likely.

 It’s difficult to know with music from the early medieval period just how it should be performed.
 Documentary evidence is absent, treatises are scarce and of course there was no transmission of performance practice, only rules about what was liturgically allowed and what prohibited.
 Byzantine chant often has a drone underneath the melody, but the arrangements used in the recording by VocaMe sound almost like medieval organum from the European tradition.
 I’m not particularly bothered by the presence or lack of authenticity, but I can’t assess its degree based on knowledge of the music.
 Kassia’s chant melodies are robust, even athletic in some places.
 This is not the serene warbling of a saint, it’s the powerful expression of a champion of God.
-In her lifetime Kassia refused to bow to the Byzantine iconclasts, who were having their heyday headed by the selfsame Emperor Theophilos she put off.
+In her lifetime Kassia refused to bow to the Byzantine iconclasts, who were having their heyday headed by the selfsame Emperor Theophilos whose marital machinations Kassia had put off.
 She consistently refused to obey orders to stop the reverence of icons, to the point of once being given lashes for her refusal.
-Her strength shows forth in her music very clearly.
+Her strength shows in her music very clearly.